 5 Tips for Taking MARTA to the Peachtree Road Race

 Running in the Peachtree Road Race?
-With MARTA next to the start and finish line, it is a convenient way to travel.
+With MARTA rail stations near the start and finish line, it is a convenient way to travel.
 See these tips for for using transit to plan ahead and make your trip easier.

 The Peachtree Road Race ends on 10th Street next to Piedmont Park.
-The closest MARTA station is the Midtown MARTA station, which is also located on 10th Street.
-Signs direct runners back to MARTA, usually via 8th Street.
-In addition to train access, shuttle buses will also be available to take participants to the Lindbergh Center station — a great option if you parked your car there.
-If you are looking for a place to park your car near the end of the race instead, see the next page for what you should know.
+The closest MARTA station is the Midtown MARTA station, which is also on 10th Street.
+Signs direct runners back to MARTA, usually via 8th Street, but plan for a 20 minute walk.
+In addition to train access, shuttle buses will also be available at the station to take participants to the Lindbergh Center MARTA station (typically shuttle pick up is on Piedmont Avenue).